TheMayhem6328/scholastica-pyfest22/Round01/README.md

 A unique OTP (6 digit numeric code) for each email has to be generated too.

-ID numbers matching the format `XXXX-00-XXXX` have to be omitted - i.e. the email, password and OTP for those emails will have to be deleted (AFTER input is done; suppose user inputted 40 SRM IDs within 1500 - only 1460 of them will stay, after SRM ones have been deleted).
+ID numbers matching the format `XXXX-00-XXXX` have to be omitted (they do add to the counter) - i.e. the email, password and OTP for those emails will have to be deleted (AFTER input is done; suppose user inputted 40 SRM IDs within 1500 - only 1460 of them will stay, after SRM ones have been deleted).

 Later on, print them (the set of email-password-OTP triplets) out